R2Northstar/ModdingDocs/docs/source/guides/VTFModding.rst

 			}
 	}

-To change the fps of the texture change the value in ``animatedTextureFrameRate``, and you're done making your texture animated!
+To change the fps of the texture, change the value after ``animatedTextureFrameRate``, and you'll be done making your texture animated!